keithasaurus/koda-validate/README.md

 - **Koda Validate is intended to empower validator documentation.** You can easily produce things like API schemas from `Validator`s, `Predicate`s, and `Processor`s
 - **Pydantic has a large, mature ecosystem** Lots of documentation, lots of searchable info on the web.
-- **Pydantic focuses on having a familiar, dataclass-like syntax**
+- **Pydantic focuses on having a familiar, dataclass-like syntax.**
-- **Pydantic has a lot of features Koda Validate does not** Plugins, ORM tie-ins, etc. There will probably never be feature parity between the two libraries.
+- **Pydantic has a lot of features Koda Validate does not.** Plugins, ORM tie-ins, etc. There will probably never be feature parity between the two libraries.

 ## Something's Missing Or Wrong